paulloz/godot-ink/README.md

 ![](inspector_screenshot.png)

-You'll also see a new `ink` section in your project settings.
-If you want to be able to compile your .ink files on the fly you can input the path to the inklecate binary here.
 The last thing you'll need to do in order to get going is to put `ink-engine-runtime.dll` at the root of your Godot project.

+If you want to directly compile your `.ink` files, you'll also need to download the [ink compiler](https://github.com/inkle/ink/releases) on your computer and copy/paste the path to `inklecate.exe` into your project settings (*Project -> Project Settings... -> Ink -> Inklecate Path*).

 ---